CaptJakk/captjakk.com/posts/2019-05-12-practical-intro-eff.md

 I could sit here and talk about the theoretical underpinnings that make Free/r monads interesting, but there are far more qualified people than I to talk about such things.
-And while they are certainly interesting in their own right, I want to take a step back, forget all about the theory, and revisit something more concrete.
+And while they are certainly interesting in their own right, I want to take a step back, de-emphasize the theory, and revisit something more concrete.
 And while you may have never exactly encountered the scenarios I'm about to lay out, the essence of the frustration should seem eerily familiar.